 Tortworth

-Just north of Thornbury is Tortworth, where you’ll find another luxury hotel, De Vere Tortworth Court, set in a Grade II* listed Victorian country mansion.
+A little further north along the M5 is Tortworth, where you’ll find another luxury hotel, De Vere Tortworth Court, set in a Grade II* listed Victorian country mansion.
 As well as grand accommodation, the hotel also offers several quirky dining experiences, from a tipi in the gardens to the indoor atrium, featuring a 60-foot high glass roof.

 You’ll find a few surprises too, such as the stunning Tortworth Lake, hidden in ancient woodland bordering Tortworth Court, and only open to the public on the first Sunday of each month.